bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 1. Bug: When entering a new thread and pressing enter, text does not appear on tableView

-Solution: The createMessageThread function was not resuming afterwards.
-I added `.resume` and it fixed the issue.
+	_Problem_: The Create Thread function was not being resumed

+	_Solution_: I added `.resume` and it fixed the issue.

-2. Bug: When Tapping on a message thread cell (taking you to the detail message tableView) and swiping back to message thread tableView, the thread you've just created goes away
+2. Bug: When Tapping on a message thread cell (taking you to the detail message tableView) and swiping back to message thread tableView, the 	thread you've just created goes away.

-Solution:
+	_Problem_: The data was being decoded into an array, but it was really a dictionary

+	_Solution_: I decoded as a dictionary and extracted the values only, then set those values inside the messageThreads array.
+Unit test was done to make sure the array is getting values.